Cool Kids Accreditation

 - allied mental health providers (such as social workers and occupational therapists) who are registered under Medicare to deliver psychological therapy services and focussed psychological strategies OR

 - school counsellor in a current school counselling role OR

 - post graduate qualification relevant to mental health field and experience OR

 - registered psychologists or registered mental health professional

-Occupational therapists, social worker and special education teachers who do not fall into any of the above categories can still become accredited as long as they complete a CBT course and provide proof of completion.
+Occupational therapists, social workers and special education teachers who do not fall into any of the above categories can become accredited as long as they have an undergraduate degree and show proof of completing a CBT course.
+You must also have some experience working with youth with anxiety.
 The following online CBT courses will be suitable to complete prior to registering for the Cool Kids online training:

 - CBT Essentials by APT

 - Fundamentals of Cognitive Behaviour Therapy by APS

 If a person doesn’t fall into any of these categories and would like to run the program, they are welcome to make a case by outlining their qualifications and experience and a determination about suitability will be made on a case-by-case basis.